paul-hammant/tbd/content/5-min-overview/index.md

-Here, a key facilitating rule is that Trunk-Based Development teams exclusively **either** release directly from the trunk - see [release from trunk](/release-from-trunk/), **or** they make a branch from the trunk specifically for the actually releasing.
+Here, a key facilitating rule is that Trunk-Based Development teams exclusively **either** release directly from the trunk - see [release from trunk](/release-from-trunk/), **or** they make a branch from the trunk specifically for the actual release.
 See [Branch for release](/branch-for-release/).
 Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.

 ### Checking out / cloning